CipherACE-2022/sagar_scientific-calculator-using-react/README.md

 # scientific-calculator-using-react
-# create new or clone /src folder and delete the old src folder.
+# create new or clone /src folder and delete the old /src folder.